Topological Spatial Graph Coarsening: Persistence Diagrams for Spatial Graphs

 \subsection{Persistence Diagram for Spatial Graphs}

-We want to adapt the above construction of persistence diagrams of point clouds data to spatial graph data.
+We want to adapt the above construction of persistence diagrams of point clouds data to spatial graphs data.
 To do so, we follow the same general idea: build a nested family of simplicial complexes on top of graphs and monitor how the topological components evolve through this filtration.
 Previous approaches for computing filtrations over graphs considered a family of nested subgraphs of $G$, $(G_r)_{r\geq 0}$ (by filtering the edges based on weights or other graph characteristics like degree) and compute simplicial complexes over each subgraph $C(G_r)$ where $C$ can be for example the clique complex (also called flag complex) or the neighborhood complex \citep{lovasz1978kneser, aharoni2005eigenvalues, horak2009persistent}.
 These approaches differ from the point cloud pipeline on different aspects.
 First, the scale is given by a substructure of the initial object (here the graph) while for point clouds we consider the whole dataset and compute simplicial complexes at different scales.
-Secondly, some simplices are never included in the filtration (\eg, a 1-simplex that correspond to an edge that is not in $G$ will never be include in the clique complex).
+Secondly, some simplices are never included in the filtration (\eg, a 1-simplex that correspond to an edge that is not in $G$ will never be include in the clique complex).\\

-Hence, we propose a new way of computing a filtration of simplicial complexes over a graph that is closer to the construction for point clouds.
+We propose a new way of computing a filtration of simplicial complexes over a graph that is closer to the construction for point clouds.
 The essence of our approach lies in the fact that the VR filtration is entirely determined by the distances between all pairs of points in the data.
-Thus, we propose to replace the euclidean distance by the shortest path distance over the graph, denoted by $d_G$ and defined for all pairs of vertices $u$ and $v$ by
+Thus, we propose to replace the Euclidean distance used in point clouds by the shortest path distance over the graph, denoted by $d_G$ and defined for all pairs of vertices $u$ and $v$ by